PoCInnovation/Workshops/security/cutter/README.md

 Feel free to contribute to this workshop by submitting a PR !

-This workshops is made by [PoC](https://github.com/PoCInnovation) with :heart:
+This workshop is made by [PoC](https://github.com/PoCInnovation) with :heart: